Azizkhaled/NLP-Concepts-and-Transformers/README.md

 #### Attention
-I will talk a bit about the Attention mechanism in relation to NLP in NLP_Attention.ipynb
+Common Attention mechanism in relation to NLP can be found in NLP_Attention.ipynb
-  - Encoder-Decoder Attention
+  - Encoder-Decoder Attention (Dot-Product Attention)
   - Self Attention
   - Bidirectional Attention
   - Multi-head Attentenion